-Before we install LaTeX, we will install TeXworks.
-The reason for doing it in this order is simply so that you don;t forget to install it before the first class.
-TeXworks is a very small program that provides you an interface to LaTeX - without LaTeX installed, TeXworks does next to nothing.
-You can download it (for free) from www.tug.org/texworks.
+Now that we have installed LaTeX, we will install TeXworks.
+TeXworks is a very small program that provides you an interface to LaTeX.
+Please understand that without LaTeX installed, TeXworks does next to nothing.
+If you installed LaTeX using MiKTeX it is likely that TeXworks was already automatically included and installed: check and if so you don't need to install again.

+You can download TeXworks (for free) from www.tug.org/texworks.
 Download the installer for Windows, or disk images for Mac, or the appropriate version for GNU/Linux (Ubuntu, openSUSE, Debian, Fedora, Arch Linux).
-Note that some of teh installers of the LaTeX package (see below) icnlude and install TeXworks.
-So you may try installing LaTeX frist and check for installation of TeXworks; come back here if it was not installed.
+Note that some of the installers of the LaTeX package (see below) include and install TeXworks.
+So you may try installing LaTeX first and check for installation of TeXworks; come back here if it was not installed.